Cristian Romero: Youth

-Romero has represented Argentina at U20 level, winning seven caps at the 2017 South American U-20 Championship in Ecuador.
+Romero has represented Argentina at the U20 level, winning seven caps at the 2017 South American U-20 Championship in Ecuador.
 In April 2017, he was called up for Argentina's training camp ahead of the 2017 FIFA U-20 World Cup in South Korea but was not selected on the tournament squad list.
 Romero was called up for the U23s in September 2019.

 Senior

-Romero made his debut for the senior national team on 3 June 2021 in a World Cup qualifier against Chile, playing the full match.
-In his following game for Argentina on 8 June, he scored his first international goal, coming from a thumping header against Colombia after only 130 seconds.
+On 3 June 2021, Romero debuted for the senior national team a World Cup qualifier against Chile, playing the full match.
+In his second game for Argentina on 8 June, he scored his first international goal, coming from a thumping header against Colombia after only 130 seconds.
 This goal also broke the record for the fastest ever scored for Argentina in a professional match, surpassing Diego Maradona's goal after 168 seconds against Venezuela in 1985.

-In June 2021, he was included in Lionel Scaloni's final Argentina 28-man squad for the 2021 Copa América.
-Romero was included in the Team of the Tournament at the conclusion, as Argentina won the competition.
+In June 2021, Romero was included in Lionel Scaloni's final Argentina 28-man squad for the 2021 Copa América and the Team of the Tournament at the end as Argentina won the competition.
+Romero was also an integral part of the Argentinian team which won the 2022 FIFA World Cup, in which he started in six out of seven matches including the final.

+In June 2024, Romero was included in Scaloni's final 26-man Argentina squad for the 2024 Copa América.

+Style of play

+Romero has been described as a "proactive" defender always playing on the "front foot."
+This allows him to step up in the backline and make crucial interceptions in midfield.
+He is well known for his decision-making in his risky style of play.
+Romero is also known for his exceptional ability in the air and is adept at scoring headers in the box.